pranavxiyer/CS337-proj3/README.md

 - "list all ingredients for this recipe, with preparation"
 - "list all tools needed for this recipe"
 - "list all recipe steps"
-- "go over recipe steps" (to start from the first step)
+- "start step" (to start from the first step)

 2. Navigation utterances